-With an oral examination and x-rays of the mouth, Dr. Hartmann can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Hartmann has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.